jidiai/TaxAI/README.md

 - **Maximizing Social Welfare**: Social welfare is an important indicator to present the happiness of the population, which is computed by the sum of all households' lifetime utility.

 - **Optimizing Multiple Tasks**: If the government aims to simultaneously optimize multiple objectives, we weigh and sum up multiple objectives.
-The weights $\omega_1$, $\omega_2$ indicate the relative importance of gini and welfare objectives.

 ### Supported algorithms